 and a medical writer.
 Her role is to provide clinical oversight and to assist in developing clinical content for bpacnz publications.

 Sharyn also takes a lead role in the development of continuing medical education resources, including clinical audits,

 for General Practitioners.

-Sharyn has almost 20 years experience as a General Practitioner.
+Sharyn has over 20 years experience as a General Practitioner.
 She worked full-time in her own practice for ten years

 and since joining bpacnz has continued to work part-time in a local general practice.
 Sharyn has previous

 experience in teaching as a clinical tutor for medical students in her own practice and as a tutor in the Department